RPC

 }

-Not only does shield() call throw Abort() on our behalf, but it also infers the arguments' type for IntelliSense and TypeScript.
+Not only does shield() call throw Abort() on our behalf, but it also infers the type of the arguments for TypeScript and IntelliSense.

 Random telefunction calls

-One way to think about this is that any random telefunction call can happen at any time.
+Any of your telefunctions can be called by anyone, at any time, and with any arguments.
+One way to think about it is that any random telefunction call can happen at any time.

-This means we should always protect our telefunctions, even if know our frontend to call a telefunction only in a certain way.
+You should always protect your telefunctions, even when your frontend calls a telefunction only in a certain way.
 For example:

 // Comment.jsx